Coaxial Terminator Guide: Everything You Need to Know

 RF Terminators and Their Advantages

-RF terminators provide unique advantages in a very high system, such as a telecommunication or radar system.
+RF terminators offer unique advantages in high-performance systems, such as telecommunications and radar systems.
 They maintain impedance, reduce noise, and protect sensitive equipment.

 For example: